buythedibs/az_event_registration/README.md

 Smart contract for users to register for events.
 It will be used to keep a track of user's that want to participate in the $DIBS airdrop.
 User's will be able to register and also add a referrer.

+### Design Notes

+I've decided not to store personal details about the user in this registration as that would be bad for privacy.
+I did consider encrypting first, but there's still a risk there that seems wrong and unnecessary.

 ## Getting Started
 ### Prerequisites